-Read other endorsements, if available, to see whether you can highlight something different about the book.
+Read other endorsements for the book, if available, to see whether you can highlight something different about the work.

 Readers will want to know who you are and how you are qualified to write so make sure to add your title, full name and affiliation as you wish it to appear.